ceramicnetwork/docs/docs/streamtypes/caip-10-link/api.md

 import { Caip10Link } from '@ceramicnetwork/stream-caip10-link'
 import { EthereumAuthProvider } from '@ceramicnetwork/blockchain-utils-linking'

-const ethProvider = // [...]
-An ethereum provider for communicating with the ethereum blockchain const ethAuthProvider = new EthereumAuthProvider(
+// First, get an ethereum provider for communicating with the ethereum blockchain.
+// This example assumes you have an ethereum provider available in `window.ethereum`, provided
+// by the web browser or a browser extension. const ethProvider = window.ethereum
+// Next use the ethProvider to make an EthereumAuthProvider which can issue LinkProofs linking
+// addresses on Ethereum to DIDs. const ethAuthProvider = new EthereumAuthProvider(
     ethProvider, '0x0544dcf4fce959c6c4f3b7530190cb5e1bd67cb8')
 const accountId = await ethAuthProvider.accountId()